Innovative home automation to make your life simpler

 Choose from our range of products that allow you to be remotely connected to your home.

-Switches offer the broadest range of uses to start making your home smart.
-It works like a plug – simply slot the switch into your mains electricity socket and then plug your appliance or gadget into the switch.
-You can then enjoy remote control access to whatever device is plugged into the switch.
+Plugs offer a broad range of uses to start making your home smart.
+Simply slot the plug into your mains electricity socket and then plug your appliance or gadget into it.
+You can then enjoy remote control access to whatever device is plugged in.
 From lamps to heaters, televisions to fans – if you can plug it into the mains electric, you can integrate it into your smart home.

 Home automation allows you to set a schedule for lighting your house.
 Never return to a dark home again and even set timers for when you’re away.
 You can also change the brightness to suit your mood.
 All smart light bulbs are low energy LED, saving you money when compared to standard bulbs and also have much longer lifespans.